Wednesday, May 23, 2012

 1964

 People claim because Alabama lost their bowl game, they should give this title up.
-What kind of sense does that make?
+What kind of sense does that make when they were awarded the title BEFORE the bowl game was played?

 During this time period, bowl games were considered "exhibition games".
 The AP would award their national champions at the end of the regular season, before the bowl games were played.
-Bowl games were basically a game that served as a reward for teams, if they elected to play in one (yes, they were optional as well).
+Bowl games were basically a game that served as a reward for teams who elected to play in one (yes, they were optional as well).
 Saying post-season exhibition games counted during this era would be the equivalent to saying pre-season NFL games count today.
 Again, what kind of sense does that make?

 Don't believe me?
+Alabama isn't the only team to win a national title, despite not playing in or losing a bowl game.
 National Champion Oklahoma won the title in 1950, yet lost to Kentucky in the Sugar Bowl; National Champion Alabama Polytechnic Institute (now known as *ubarn, AL) won the title in 1957, despite not even playing in a bowl game due to NCAA sanctions; National Champion Tennessee lost to Maryland in the 1951 Sugar Bowl; National Champion Maryland lost the 1953 Sugar Bowl to Oklahoma; National Champions Minnesota lost the 1960 Rose Bowl to Washington; National Champions Michigan State lost the 1965 Rose Bowl to UCLA; National Champions Texas lost the 1970 Cotton Bowl to Notre Dame...

 Either way, Alabama finished the regular season number 1 in both the AP and UPI thus winning the title.
 That can't be taken away from them.
 Period.